 Introduction

-Vestibulodynia is the most common cause of pain during sexual intercourse.
+Provoked vulvodynia, also known as Vestibulodynia is the most common cause of pain during sexual intercourse.
 Burning or cutting pain in the vaginal vestibule region is the common complaint, and it presents in two subtypes – Primary Vestibulodynia, in which the pain appears in the first attempt at penetration (intercourse or application of a tampon), and Secondary Vestibulodynia, in which the pain appears after a period of having intercourse without pain.

 The definition of Provoked Vestibulodynia or PVD includes pain upon touch or pressure lasting for at least six months, without spontaneous or ongoing pain.
 At physical examination the sufferer displays heightened sensitivity even to the slightest touch with a swab without the presence of infection or any other dermatological or gynecological disease.

 Several studies have estimated the prevalence of the phenomenon at 10-15%.
-Despite the severe distress and considerable damage to the quality of life of women suffering from this condition, not all seek medical help.

 The etiology of vestibulodynia is insufficiently clear, but recent studies have indicated a vestibular mucus nerve hyperproliferation among women suffering from the problem, up to 10 times as much as the women in the control group, with penetration of the nerve ends through the basement membrane.
 These studies support the theory that primary vestibulodynia is caused by nervous proliferation.
 Further studies have shown a thriving of mast cells, which may play a part in the regulation of nervous growth factors.
 Other factors tied to this phenomenon are various genetic and hormonal variables, including hormonal contraceptives.

 The literature describes many different treatments for vestibulodynia, from lifestyle changes, through topical or systemic medication, and even to physiotherapy, acupuncture and psychiatric therapy.
 Most studies on such treatments were conducted on small groups in an uncontrolled manner, and we have no reliable information as to their efficacy in treating the problem.